JackPotat0/jackpotat0.github.io/docs/game.md

 </details>
  <details>
   <summary>2-3</summary>
   Too many things go unexplained even after the reveal (ultimate despairs have physical buff i guess).
 Its significance only ties to the endgame and does not really make a lot of sense at first.
 But it is a great hint to the endgame reveal that leads to an aha moment.
 People say Hiyoko's arc got cut short there and is bad, but I think that is precisely the irony.
+  [2nd playthough] She really did just teleport to music venue without Hajime noticing, then run back inside the hospital.
+Other than this bug, the story execution for this trial is actually really good, tying in the themes of belief and doubt naturally.
+I am not sure if Hiyoko even deserve an arc now, based on her attitude after case 2.
 </details>
  <details>
   <summary>2-4</summary>
   Gundham...
 I don't even have a reason to start caring about him.
 I guess his character is just executed poorly.
 But the case itself is great and it is almost a perfect crime if not for one uncontrollable factor.
+  [2nd playthough] This case acts as a prologue to case 5 narratively, with how Nagito emphasizes on this case being the opening act.
+He even goes as far as trying to hijack Closing Argument to end this faster.
+This case just becomes even better with this fact.
 </details>
  <details>
   <summary>2-5</summary>